 - Visionary: Focuses on visions and desired outcomes, and produces methods that achieve them.

-IKEA Design Strategy: Democratic Design
+IKEA Sustainable Strategy: Democratic Design

 There are four aspects of the Democratic Design strategy that form its holistic view and integrate with the sustainability strategy, as we will see later in this article:

-Design at IKEA
+Sustainable Design at IKEA

 - Form: Everyone is looking for good and beautiful designs to add to their homes, so product design should be beautiful and appealing to everyone.

-- Function: Functionality becomes more and more important to our daily life; beautiful products need to be functional and user friendly.
+- Function: Functionality becomes more and more critical to our daily life; beautiful products need to be functional and user friendly.
 Consumers do not want to buy a product that is hard to use or unusable in their daily life.

 Working with Suppliers